 Spanish I, 4 semester hours, 60 lec.
-(Offered as needed)
+(Offered Fall, Spring, and Summer Term I)

 Pronunciation and grammatical structures of Spanish, with emphasis upon balanced development of all four skills - listening, speaking, reading, and writing.
 Covers all basic structures of the language.
 Students who have successfully completed two or three years of high school Spanish should enroll in Spanish III-IV.